Year-End Tax Planning

 Writing a check to your church is good.
 Don’t forget the theater, educational organizations, and others.
 Also, what is not just good, but actually great, is donating to Goodwill, Salvation Army, Arc Thrift, etc. Donating items from the hollows of your closet doesn’t require cash since that money is already spent.
 Keep in mind that some states, such as Arizona, offer huge tax credits (much better than tax deductions) for donations to schools and charities.

-Don’t forget qualified charitable distribution.
+Don’t forget a qualified charitable distribution.
 A QCD is a direct transfer of funds from your IRA to a qualified charity.
 QCDs can be counted toward satisfying your required minimum distributions (RMDs) for the year, as long as certain rules are met.

 Donor Advised Fund